jecs-imperial/concur/README.md

 ## Example

-This encompasses a basic implementation of the algorithm.
-If you have cloned the repository, the server can be run with the following command:
+This includes a basic implementation of the algorithm.
+Once you have cloned the repository, the server can be run with the following command:

     node ./bin/example.js